 More sources of data are always welcome.

-We're willing to add other languages, but they should register in all of our existing data sources.
+We're willing to add other languages, but they should register in most of our existing data sources.